A message from your Board:

 Section 2.
 Loans

-No loans shall be contracted on behalf of the Corporation and no evidence of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Directors.
+No loans shall be contracted on behalf of the Association and no evidence of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Directors.
 Such authority shall be confined to specific instances.

 Section 3.
 Checks, Drafts or Similar Orders